DanushkaBandara5/Pos-Sytem/README.md

 # Smart POS System for Super Market V-1.0.0
-> This Application is designed for super market to maintain Item records,Customer details and issue goods and update stock according to the transactions.
+> This Application is designed for super market to maintain Item records,Customer details and Order details and update stock according to the orders.
 >Layered achitechture,client server achitecture, SOLID design principles and few design patterns have been applied to this project.
->This project is conducted for experimental purpose
+>This project is designed for experimental purpose

 ## Table of Contents